-- Cheap interior plastics
+Cheap interior plastics

-Trying to gain traction in the small car market requires not one model, but a whole family - which is why the new Fiat 500X has been added to the successful (and retro)500 range of Fiat's superminis.
-This third distinct model in the 500 line, after 500C and 500L, boasts rugged looks and is set to take on the MINI Countryman and closely related Jeep Renegade at their own game.
+Trying to gain traction in the small car market requires not one model, but a whole family - which is why the new Fiat 500X has been added to the successful (and retro) Fiat 500 range.
+This third distinct model in the line-up, after 500C and 500L, boasts rugged SUV looks and is set to take on the MINI Countryman, Vauxhall Mokka and closely-related Jeep Renegade at their own game.

 Whichever you opt for there's 12 different body colours and eight different designs for the alloy wheels, which are available in 16-, 17- and 18-inch flavours, available.

 Engine and transmission choices

 Given its intended use a fair share of Fiat 500X models will come with a diesel engine nestled under their retro bonnets, and buyers have the choice of a 94bhp 1.3-litre Multijet II, a 118bhp 1.6-litre of the same designation and a 138bhp 2.0-litre option was discontinued come March 2017.

 Depending on which engine you opt for the 500X comes with either a five- or six-speed manual gearbox and six- or nine-speed automatic.
 The six-speed automatic is a fast-shifting double-clutch model, while the nine-speed automatic is all new to the Fiat range.

 Front and Four-wheel drive - and Traction Plus

 Those never looking to tackle anything more challenging than a Waitrose car park should stick with a front-wheel drive 500X, as there are small cost savings down to lower fuel consumption and CO2 emissions to take advantage of.
 However if your local supermarket is somewhat out in the wilds Fiat has the answer thanks to its front-wheel drive model with Traction Plus.

 By altering the way the power is fed to the front axle in these situations the system finds the best grip and traction available, maintaining momentum to pull you out of any sticky (or not so sticky) situations.
 Those wanting the most capable 500X can have a part-time four-wheel drive system that transfers power between the front and rear axles on the move, depending on conditions.